 The Voter continues to properly attend 2 of 4 consecutive plenary sessions (a single interim session may be substituted for a plenary).

-The Voter responds to 4 out of 6 consecutive mandatory WG letter ballots

-Note – the 802 LMSC Policies and Procedures state that WG voter status is lost for failure to return 2 of 3 consecutive mandatory WG letter ballots, but such loss may be excused by the WG chair if the participant is otherwise considered active.
-The WG chair has ruled that any 802.11 voter who has returned 4 out of 6 consecutive mandatory WG letter ballots is deemed to be active.

 If a Voter fails to properly attend 2 of 4 consecutive plenary sessions (a single interim session may be substituted for a plenary), the voter will become an Aspirant if they then have properly attended 1 of 4 consecutive plenary sessions or will become a Non-Voter if they have properly attended 0 of 4 consecutive plenary sessions.